vippsas/vipps-psp-api/vipps-psp-signup-api.md

 }
 ```

-## Update an existing merchant sale unit
+## Update an existing merchant sales unit

-To update a merchant sale unit, send
+To update a merchant sales unit, send
 [`PATCH:/v1/merchants/:merchantSerialNumber`](https://vippsas.github.io/vipps-developer-docs/api/psp-signup#tag/Merchant/operation/patchMerchant).
 Provide the MSN for the merchant and update the details in the body section.